 You are here:

 Most people who enroll through HealthCare.gov qualify for financial assistance.
-In 2017, the average Oregonian with a private plan through HealthCare.gov got $346 per month in financial assistance.
+In 2018, the average Oregonian who enrolled through HealthCare.gov and qualified for a subsidy got $421 per month in financial assistance.

 Some people who qualify for a tax credit will also qualify for lower out-of-pocket costs (also called cost-sharing reductions).
 With a cost-sharing reduction, people pay less when they get health care services, as long as they enroll in a silver plan through HealthCare.gov.

 You may get financial assistance if your household size earns less than the following amounts:

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how